Treatment of Pain

 NSAIDs have analgesic, anti-inflammatory, and antiplatelet effects.
 They inhibit cyclooxygenase (COX) enzymes and thus decrease production of prostaglandins.
 There are several classes of NSAIDs, which have different mechanisms and adverse effects:

-Both COX inhibitors are effective analgesics.
-Coxibs have the lowest risk of ulcer formation and GI upset.
-However, when a coxib is used with low-dose aspirin, it may have no GI benefit over other NSAIDs.
+Both selective and nonselective COX inhibitors are effective analgesics.
+Coxibs have the lowest risk of ulcer formation and gastrointestinal (GI) upset compared with aspirin and nonselective NSAIDs.
+However, when a coxib is used with low-dose Both selective and nonselective COX inhibitors are effective analgesics.
+Coxibs have the lowest risk of ulcer formation and gastrointestinal (GI) upset compared with aspirin and nonselective NSAIDs.
+However, when a coxib is used with low-doseaspirin, it may have no GI benefit over other NSAIDs.

-If an NSAID is likely to be used only short term, significant adverse effects are unlikely, regardless of the drug used.
+If an NSAID is likely to be used only short term, significant adverse effects are unlikely, regardless of the type used.
 Some clinicians use a coxib first whenever therapy is likely to be long term (eg, months) because the risk of GI adverse effects is lower.
-Others limit coxib use to patients predisposed to GI adverse effects (eg, older patients, patients taking corticosteroids, those with a history of peptic ulcer disease or GI upset with other NSAIDs) and to those who are not doing well with nonselective NSAIDs or who have a history of intolerance to them.
+Others limit coxib use to patients predisposed to GI adverse effects (eg, older patients, patients taking corticosteroids, those with a history of peptic ulcer disease or GI upset with other NSAIDs, those on other antiplatelet or anticoagulant medications) and to those who are not doing well with nonselective NSAIDs or who have a history of intolerance to them.

 All NSAIDs should be used cautiously in patients with renal insufficiency; coxibs are not renal-sparing.